Discover Central Japan

 From Tokyo Station, Central Japan is readily accessible using the following shinkansen lines: 1. the Hokuriku Shinkansen bound for Kanazawa via Nagano Station; 2. the Joestsu Shinkansen Line bound for Niigata; and 3. the Tokaido Shinkasen Line bound for Osaka and Kyoto via Nagoya Station.

-From Osaka and Kyoto: 1. the Tokaido Shinkansen will carry you to Nagoya – where you can transfer to other lines to explore Central Japan; or 2. the Thunderbird rapid service will transport you to Kanzawa Station via Fukui, another great destination and launching point from which to explore the region.
+From Osaka and Kyoto: 1. the Tokaido Shinkansen will carry you to Nagoya – where you can transfer to other lines to explore Central Japan; or 2. the Thunderbird rapid service will transport you to Kanazawa Station via Fukui, another great destination and launching point from which to explore the region.

 Visit Central Japan: 10 things waiting to be discovered